NestJS Prisma Global Exception Filter Guide 2026

 }

 The difference transforms user experience.
 Signup fails with clear feedback instead of generic errors.
-Support teams spend less time debugging because logs contain actual error codes.
+Support teams spend less time debugging.
 Monitoring dashboards separate user errors (400s) from system failures (500s).

-Add environment checks for development vs production error messages
+Add environment checks for dev vs production errors

 Handle connection errors separately from query errors

-NestJS catch global Prisma error implementations separate good APIs from great ones.
+Proper global exception filters separate good APIs from great ones.
 Users get helpful feedback, developers get useful logs, monitoring systems track meaningful metrics.
 The initial setup takes an hour.
-The time saved debugging production issues pays that back within days.
+The time saved debugging production issues pays back within days.

 Comments